12 Amazing Places to Hang Your Hammock

 The Gasometer towers in Vienna were built just before the turn of the century to store city gas.
-These days, they're a village within the city, housing apartments, offices, and community space.
+These days, they're a village within the city, housing apartments, offices and community space.
 The hammocks were mounted on a 312-foot highline between the steel constructions on the roof.

 Chilling by a glacier, Monte Forno, Austria